syrusakbary/Flask-SuperAdmin/README.rst

 This is library for building administrative interface on top of Flask framework.

-Instead of providing simple scaffolding for SQLAlchemy, MongoEngine or Django models, Flask-SuperAdmin provides tools that can be used to build administrative interface of any complexity, using consistent look and feel.
+Instead of providing simple scaffolding for SQLAlchemy or MongoEngine models, Flask-SuperAdmin provides tools that can be used to build administrative interface of any complexity, using consistent look and feel.